This jam is now over. It ran from 2017-10-06 04:00:00 to 2017-10-09 03:59:59. View results

 At the end of the weekend, release your game and code to the world, play other participants' games, and rate them.

-There are to many amazing open source tools to list on this page, but here is a categorized list of many to get you started:
+There are too many amazing open source tools to list on this page, but here is a categorized list of many to get you started:

 If you want to suggest an open source tool used in game creation email email@example.com and I'll do my best to get it added to the list above.

-After judging has completed, the top three games in the overall category will be chosen and featured at All Things Open in Raleigh, N.C.
+After judging has completed, the top three games in the Overall category will be chosen and featured at All Things Open in Raleigh, N.C.
 October 23-24.
-No matter what your rating, your game and your source, and you contribution to open source are the prize.
+Your game, your source code, and your contribution to open source are an even bigger prize.
 There are no monetary or physical rewards in Open Jam.